thatguystone/flowplayer-ima/README.md

 # Downloadable Plugin

-Hit the download link and grab the plugin.
+You can find it [here](dist/flowplayer.ima-3.2.7.swf?raw=true).
 You can use it just like any other plugin in flowplayer.

 ```javascript
 	plugins: {